 Terrain: Woodland and coast path, with a few small inclines.

 Distance: 4.3 miles

 Ideal for: A romantic walk in spring, when bluebells carpet the wood – a sight not to be missed.
 Just make sure your dog doesn’t try and have a nibble on the flowers!

 In addition: Park at Tehidy South Drive car park, where there are also toilets, a visitor centre and a cafe, plus picnic benches.

-Why your dog will love this: This walk will please all members of the family – two-legged or four – and your dog will love being out for the day with the humans he loves the most.
+This walk from Helston to Penrose will please all members of the family – two-legged or four – and your dog will love being out for the day with the humans he loves the most.

 Terrain: The route follows a mostly flat path, which is suitable for buggies, with a small stream for your dogs to cool off in.
 There’s also some marshy woodland further on in the walk.
 If you follow the walk to Loe Pool, there are strong currents so don’t let your dog swim – no matter how much he wants to.